 Friends of Old Bega Hospital Inc

-The 2014 Annual General Meeting of the Friends of the Old Bega Hospital Inc will be held at the Cottage, in the grounds of the Old Bega Hospital, 301 Old Princes Highway, Bega, on Tuesday 19 August 2014 at 2pm.
+The 2021 Annual General Meeting of the Friends of the Old Bega Hospital Inc will be held at 2pm on Sunday 14 November 2021 at the Nurses Quarters (EdgeFM building) at the Old Bega Hospital, 3 Corkhill Place, Bega NSW.

 1. Opening of meeting

 2. To confirm the minutes of previous general meeting, the 2020 AGM held on 13 October 2020.

 3. To receive from the committee reports on the activities of the association during the last preceding financial year